NokNokMLS/BigDoorWyamBlog/input/posts/2018-02-12-where-i-live-john-naughton-krakow-rzaska.md

 What attracted you to the district?

 The first thing was the proximity to the train station that brings us directly in to the city , just a few minutes walk from the house..
-Really nice neighbours, and quiet environment.
-We have a  two year old toddler, and there is a good infrastructure around to keep her entertained.
+Really nice neighbours and a quiet environment.
+We have a  two year old toddler and there is a good infrastructure around to keep her entertained.

 Zabierzow is the nearest village with a Tesco and Biedronka.
 We are only minutes drive away from Factory and only 10 minutes to Bronowice Galeria so we really aren't far from anything.
 Without a car, it may be more difficult but there are plenty of bus connections.

-Minutes away from the A4 ring road which gets us out of the city without going through the centre and 10 minutes from the airport is also handy.
+Very close to the A4 ring road which gets us out of the city without going through the centre and 10 minutes from the airport is also handy.

 **Any negatives?**